AcalaNetwork/acala-wiki/karura/developer-guide/stablecoin-api.md

 ### Closing caller's Vault by swapping collateral in DeX

-This action can be done with `adjustLoan`, but there is a shortcut created for this purpose which is applied only to safe vaults (where the collateral ratio is above liquidation level).
+This action can be done with `adjustLoan`, but there is a shortcut created for this purpose which is applied only to safe vaults (where the collateral ratio is above liquidation level) and where the debt amount is positive.

 This method closes the caller's Vault by selling a sufficient amount of collateral on Karura Dex.